2018 AFC U-23 Championship final

 The 2018 AFC U-23 Championship Final was a football match that took place on 27 January 2018 at the Changzhou Olympic Sports Centre in Changzhou, China, to determine the winners of the 2018 AFC U-23 Championship.
 The match was contested by Vietnam and Uzbekistan, the winners of the semi-finals.

 Uzbekistan beat Vietnam after extra time to claim their maiden U-23 Asian Cup title in what was considered to be the most exciting and special final in the history of the Asian Football Confederation (AFC).

+Despite being a defeat, the match was widely recognized as one of the most memorable and legendary matches in the Vietnamese football history.
+Nguyễn Quang Hải's goal, nicknamed "the Rainbow in the snow" (Cầu vồng tuyết), was also honored as one of the most iconic moments of the Vietnamese football as well as of the entire tournament.

 Route to the final

 Vietnam's participation to the final was considered as a surprise.
 Prior to the tournament, Vietnam had just participated in one edition, the 2016 AFC U-23 Championship where they finished bottom with total three defeats.
 Uzbekistan, being considered as a heavyweight, in their first two editions were not successful, being eliminated from the group stage both two editions and only claimed one victory in both tournaments.

 Vietnam participated in the tournament together with South Korea, Australia and Syria.
 Being in a tough group, Vietnam was believed to make an early exit from the group stage.
 That was true in the first match, when Vietnam lost 1–2 to South Korea.
 However, Vietnam surprisingly bounced back and beat Australia 1–0, took vengeance for the defeat two years ago.
 After drawing Syria 0–0, Vietnam, together with Malaysia were the first two Southeast Asian teams to qualify into the knockout stage.
 Vietnam continued to surprise every predictions by defeating Iraq and Qatar on the penalty shootout after two thrillers, both ended 3–3 and 2–2 after 120 minutes each.
 Thus Vietnam had written history by becoming the first Southeast Asian team since 1999, to play in the final of an AFC tournament.
 This was also Vietnam's first ever AFC final in their football history.

 Uzbekistan was placed in group A with host China, Qatar and Oman.
 Unlike Vietnam, Uzbekistan had more experience, and was expected to make at least the semi-finals.
 However, their hope was shattered by a humiliating 0–1 loss to Qatar, before they fought back and defeated China and Oman both with the score 1–0.
 When the Young White Wolves passed into the quarter-finals, the Uzbeks showed their strength by demolishing an Olympic-preparing squad and Asian champions Japan in a surprising 4–0 victory, before taking 120 minutes to defeat another East Asian giant, South Korea, 4–1.